gusztavvargadr/packer/README.md

 ### Building base images

-Clone this repo [including the submodules][GitCloneRecursive], and navigate to the root directory of the clone using PowerShell.
+Clone this repo [including the submodules][GitCloneRecursive], and navigate to the root directory of the clone in your shell.
 Type the following command to list all the available templates you can build:

 ```shell
 $ dotnet cake [--target=info]